mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.13.0 March 30, 2022 =
+* Feature: show featured image captions in all built-in designs

 = 3.12.11 March 30, 2022 =
 * Enhancement: tell free users to first create a GitHub account before reporting the issue